Step 3: Applying for positions

 It is always a good idea to get someone to read through your application before you submit it.

 Click here to see an example of a cover letter

 A résumé is a summary of who you are and what you have achieved.
 Your résumé may be an employer’s first contact with you, so you need to make a good impression.
 You must ensure that it is neat, well set out and includes all relevant information.

-The layout of résumés varies a lot.
+The layout of résumés varies greatly.
 However, you need to use a consistent format and style of writing within your résumé.
-Use easy-to-read fonts such as Arial or Times, and use font size between 10 and 14.
+Use easy-to-read fonts such as Arial or Times, and use a font size between 10 and 14.

 Here are some suggested headings and the kind of information that should go under these headings: